PaoloAto/FireflyX/index.md

 1. Protocol for Children - details about the protocol for children.
 1. Tasks - details about the tasks children have to do.
 1. Protocol for Teacher - details about the protocol for teachers.
-1. Conesnt Forms - shows the collated (and visualized) results from the respondents.
+1. Consent Forms - shows the collated (and visualized) results from the respondents.
 Participant info and other identifiers have been removed.
 1. Installation Guide - shows the step-by-step process on how to install FireflyX.